 If required, you can edit these default Powershell scripts or simply import your own via the Harness template library.

 After defining your services, you then need to create workflows that will deploy those service(s) to a given environment.
-For example, you can create a canary deployment that deploys your .NET service in phases to the target environment or users.
+For example, you can build a canary deployment that deploys your .NET service in phases to the target environment or users.

 When your .NET deployment workflows and pipelines execute, you can watch/debug step by step them using our real-time analytics: